 The most common way of handling the power loads on systems supplied with intermittent energy is, in fact, to run combustion plants in parallel.
 This results in a loss of efficiency, because fuel is being burned much of the time to keep the water hot (or whatever is required to pick up the load at a moment’s notice), and also means higher maintenance costs and worse reliability, because machinery is more apt to break down when it starts up and shuts down frequently than when it runs continuously.
 And, even with plenty of ‘spinning reserve’, a sudden lull or spike in generation, due to (say) a coincidental variation, lasting only a few seconds, in wind speeds over a large area — which is statistically inevitable — can destabilize the whole distribution network, potentially interrupting power delivery for hours.

 Or failing to cope

 Almost everywhere that energy policy concentrates on renewables, energy costs and fossil fuel use have both increased.
 In Germany, for example, where the use of coal had almost been eliminated only a few years ago, both mining and burning are big business again.
 Denmark’s vaunted investment in wind turbines has led to power costs well above those in heavily-nuclearized Finland, with carbon dioxide emissions close to what they would be if all the power came from coal.
-This is the strongest possible indictment of renewables : not only do they not deliver cheap, plentiful power, but they do not displace fossil fuels.
+This is the strongest possible indictment which could be brought against new energy sources : not only do they not deliver cheap, plentiful power, but they do not displace fossil fuels.